 The payout ratio is still important, just not as important as you think

 I am not saying that the dividend payout ratio is not a valuable metric.
-It is however, only one of several metrics’ investors should consider.
+It is however, only one of several metrics’ investors should consider when buying or selling stocks.

 As an example, a company that has a reliable dividend growth streak, or one that has never cut/suspended its dividend has shown a certain level of commitment to investors.
 This is an important factor to consider.